MJMenni/What-I-See/server/README.md

 ### PATCH /api/add-stats

-This endpoint adds the current stats to an existing user's account.
+Adds the current stats to an existing user's account.

-Should come in this shape:
+Comes in this format:

 ```json
 {